Adam-Ant/macro-pad/Readme.md

 # Macro Pad
-A project for designing a macro pad to allow complex functions to be mapped to dedicated buttons.
+A project for designing a macro pad to allow complex functions to be mapped to dedicated buttons, using the low cost Arduino Pro Micro.
+The pad functions by using the inbuilt features of the ATMega32u4 used on the Pro Micro to emulate a gamepad, allowing the buttons to be mapped to many functions.
+Also includes compatibilty with LED backlighting, including brightness control.

 ## Parts included:
 1. PCB and Schematic in Eagle format and as basic images